|

 3. Mix thoroughly: Pour the concentrate into a mixing container, and gradually add the distilled water while stirring continuously.
 Use a stirrer or a mixer to ensure a homogeneous mixture.
 Continue stirring until the concentrate is fully diluted.

 4. Resting time: Allow the mixture to rest for a specific duration, as specified by the manufacturer.
-This resting period allows the components to stabilize and ensures optimal performance during application.
+This resting period stabilizes the components and ensures optimal application performance.

-5. Transfer to a storage container: Pour the diluted sublimation coating liquid into a clean and airtight container.
+5. Transfer to a storage container: Pour the diluted sublimation coating liquid into a clean, air-tight container.
 Properly label the container for future reference.

 Sublimation Coating Formula